KLM

 KLM Royal Dutch Airlines, or simply KLM (an abbreviation for their official name Koninklijke Luchtvaart Maatschappij N.V. /nl/, lit.
 'Royal Aviation Company'), is the flag carrier of the Netherlands.
-KLM’s headquarters are located in Amstelveen, with its hub at nearby Amsterdam Airport Schiphol.
+KLM's headquarters are located in Amstelveen, with its hub at nearby Amsterdam Airport Schiphol.
 It is a subsidiary of the Air France–KLM group and a member of the SkyTeam airline alliance.
 Founded in 1919, KLM is the oldest operating airline still using its original name, having gone through significant changes in its ownership and legal structure over its history, including a period of majority government ownership.
 The company had a fleet of 110 aircraft (excluding subsidiaries) and 35,488 employees as of 2021.
-KLM operates scheduled passenger and cargo services to 145 destinations.
+KLM operates scheduled passenger and cargo services to 171 destinations.

+Historically, KLM established some of the earliest scheduled intercontinental flights, including interwar routes to the Dutch East Indies (now Indonesia).
+In 2004, the airline merged with Air France to form the Air France–KLM holding company, though both carriers continue to operate under their separate brand identities.
+The airline's mainline network is supported by several subsidiaries.
+Regional European feeder routes are operated by KLM Cityhopper, while low-cost services are managed by Transavia.
+Freight operations are handled by KLM Cargo and its subsidiary Martinair.

 History

 Early years

-KLM poster featuring the airline's first commercial slogan.
-It is likely dated around the late 1920s, after it started service to Batavia.

-In 1919, a young aviator lieutenant named Albert Plesman sponsored the ELTA aviation exhibition in Amsterdam.
+In 1919, young aviator lieutenant Albert Plesman sponsored the ELTA aviation exhibition in Amsterdam.
 Attendance at the exhibition was over half a million, and after it closed, several Dutch commercial interests intended to establish a Dutch airline, which Plesman was nominated to head.
 In September 1919, Queen Wilhelmina awarded the yet-to-be-founded KLM its "Royal" ("Koninklijke") predicate.
 On 7 October 1919, eight Dutch businessmen, including Frits Fentener van Vlissingen, founded KLM as one of the first commercial airline companies.
 Plesman became its first administrator and director.

 The first KLM flight took place on 17 May 1920.
 KNLM's first pilot, Jerry Shaw, flew from Croydon Airport, London, to Amsterdam.
 The flight was flown using a leased Aircraft Transport and Travel de Havilland DH-16, registration G-EALU, which was carrying two British journalists and some newspapers.
 In 1920, KLM carried 440 passengers and 22 tons of freight.
 In April 1921, after a winter hiatus, KLM resumed its services using Fokker F.II and Fokker F.III aircraft.
 In 1921, KLM started scheduled services.